-Rosalind Franklin was a woman that stayed in the shadows because of sexism and bias in science.
+Rosalind Franklin was a woman who stayed in the shadows because of sexism and bias in science.

 Even though her story was decades ago, sexism is still very much alive in the science community.

-Rosalind Franklin was a talented scientist that made one of the most significant scientific discovery: the DNA helix.
+Rosalind Franklin was a talented scientist who made one of the most significant scientific discoveries: the DNA helix.
 However, she was not credited.

 Science, for me, gives a partial explanation for life.
 In so far as it goes, it is based on fact, experience and experiment.